 Reach Out » Take Action » Follow Through » Stay Connected

-Contact and reassure your advisee that academic probation is not uncommon and is recoverable.
+Contact and reassure your advisee that academic notice is not uncommon and is recoverable.
 Negative feelings need to be defused to allow a student to make positive changes.
 (Dembo, 2004; Schunk & Zimmerman, 2006).

 *Regular connection with an advisor can be very impactful and meaningful to students (on probation) because they are able to articulate their obstacles to someone in an open dialogue, which can be a relief for struggling students who may feel discouraged by dispassionate probation emails and letters (Kirk-Kuwaye & Nishida, 2001).